Healthdirect Free Australian health advice you can count on.

 Key facts

-• Common allergy tests include skin prick testing and blood tests.
+• The most common types of allergy tests are skin prick tests and blood tests.

 What is allergy testing?

-The most common forms of allergy tests are skin prick tests and blood tests.
+The most common types of allergy tests are skin prick tests and blood tests.

 Skin prick testing